semanticarts/gist/docs/Contributing.md

 Implementation
 -----

-Note: The following instructions describe direct interactions between two git branches: the working (child) branch, which is the one you create for your work, and the development (parent) branch, which is the branch that your working branch is cut from and will eventually be merged back into.
-In the default case, the parent branch is the branch conventionally named "develop", but there are scenarios, described below, where it is not, so the neutral terms "parent" and "child" will be used instead.
-The branch where an individual does his/her work is also referred to as the "working" branch, which might be a child or a grandchild of develop.

 ### Working Branch

-- The first step is to create a child branch from the parent branch for your work: e.g., `feature/document_submission_guidelines` or `bugfix/fix_typo_in_Address_definition`.
-This branch will not be preserved after the work is merged into the parent, so its name does not have to be particularly specific, accurate, or detailed.
+- The first step is to create a working branch from develop for your work: e.g., `feature/document_submission_guidelines` or `bugfix/fix_typo_in_Address_definition`.
+This branch will not be preserved after the work is merged into develop, so its name does not have to be particularly specific, accurate, or detailed.
 Some developers like to add the issue number to the new branch.
-- For a large project implemented by more than one person, a child is cut from develop, and each developer then cuts their own working branch off of this child (thus the grandchild of develop).
-This is the case where merges will first take place between the grandchild working branches into the child branch, rather than directly to "develop".
-Once all individual working branches have been merged into the child branch, a PR will be created to merge this child back to the parent (develop).
-  - Another scenario is that all developers work from a single working branch cut from develop.
-This is not the preferred approach because it makes coordination and tracking more difficult.

 ### Style Guide

 - Ontologists should consult the emerging [_gist Style Guide_](gistStyleGuide.md) during implementation.
-- The serializer tool must be run before each commit in order to standardize formatting and eliminate noise in git diffs.
+- The serializer tool should be run before each commit in order to standardize formatting and eliminate noise in git diffs.
 See [_gist Style Guide_](gistStyleGuide.md) for details.

 ### Commits, Pushes, and Merges

-- If you are working on a project that will require more than one commit, you should commit to your branch regularly to create logical checkpoints that can be restored if necessary.
+- If you are working on a project that will require more than one commit, you should commit to your working branch regularly to create logical checkpoints that can be restored if necessary.
 Each commit should be atomic for ease of rollback or reversion.
 Ideally, you finish working on one sub-task and commit it before taking up another.
 - However, it is possible to go overboard and commit every little change independently.
 This creates clutter in the repository history.
-- As you work, it is _essential_ that you merge regularly from the parent branch back into your child branch.
-This ensures that, when it comes time to merge your work into the parent branch, you will have resolved any merge conflicts with a minimum of difficulty.
-Note that your PR cannot be merged to the parent until all merge conflicts are resolved.
+- As you work, it is _essential_ that you merge regularly from develop back into your working branch.
+This ensures that, when it comes time to merge your work into develop, you will have resolved any merge conflicts with a minimum of difficulty.
+Note that your PR cannot be merged to develop until all merge conflicts are resolved.
-- If you are working with other developers on the same child branch, you should, along the same lines, push your changes to that branch and pull theirs regularly to reduce the likelihood of conflicts.
-(However, the preferred scenario is that each developer will have his/her own sub-branch, as described above in [Working Branch](#working-branch).)
 - The commit message should be clear enough so that someone can get a basic understanding of the commit without looking at the actual changes in the files.
   - Examples:
     - YES: "Fix typo in definition of gist:Address."